AlanRaikanov/my_blockchain/README.md

 The blockchain prompt must display (see example below):

-  a [ character
+  a [ character,
-  a first letter that indicates the state of synchronization of the chain:
-  "s" if the blockchain is synchronized
+  a first letter that indicates the state of synchronization of the chain:, "s" if the blockchain is synchronized,
-  "-" if the blockchain is not synchronized. n number of nodes in the chain. the "]> " string (with a space)
+  "-" if the blockchain is not synchronized., n number of nodes in the chain., the "]> " string (with a space)